joesb/helios360/content/handbook/what/cdo-role.md

 ---
 title: The Chief Delivery Officer's role
-description: The role and purpose of a Chief Delivery Officer in an organisation
+description: The role, responsibilities, and purpose of a CDO in an organisation
 layout: page.njk
 jumbotron: |
-  The role of the Chief Delivery Officer has distinctive aspects, including some specific issues about the reach and influence that the CDO can have to make changes and improvements in the organisation.
+  The role and responsibilities of the CDO has distinctive aspects from others in the C-suite.

   What does a CDO actually do, and why is that important?

+  Here we look at all that, plus some specific issues about the reach and influence that the CDO has to make changes and improvements in the organisation.
 pending: false
 date: 2025-02-05
+updated: 2025-04-03T17:25:09Z
 eleventyNavigation:
   key: The CDO role
   parent: What makes a CDO?